 It increases the signal strength and, in doing so, increases the volume.

 Can a preamp power speakers?

-No, your microphone preamp will not power speakers.
+No, it will not power speakers.
 You need a power amp to power a set of speakers.

 Is a preamp necessary for recording vocals?

-No, you do not need a preamp to record vocals, but it is usually preferable.
+No, you do not need one to record vocals, but it is usually preferable.
 You can definitely record directly from the microphone, but doing so would result in a signal that is too weak.
-You would want to use a preamp to boost the signal to the same level as all other signals.
+You would want to use a pre to boost the signal to the same level as all other signals.
 There are alternative setups, though.
 For example, you can also use a computer with an audio interface.